New Jersey Travel Guide: Jersey Shore, Cape May, Boardwalks, Food, and Planning Tips

 New Jersey is compact, but it packs a lot into a small state.
-You can plan a classic beach vacation on the Jersey Shore, a romantic weekend in Cape May, a family boardwalk trip in Ocean City, a music and food getaway in Asbury Park, a scenic outdoor escape near Delaware Water Gap, or a city-adjacent trip with skyline views from Liberty State Park.
+You can plan a classic beach vacation on the Jersey Shore, a romantic weekend in Cape May, a family boardwalk trip in Ocean City, a music and food getaway in Asbury Park, a quieter beach rental on Long Beach Island, a scenic outdoor escape near Delaware Water Gap, or a city-adjacent stay with skyline views from the Hudson waterfront.

 The key is knowing which version of New Jersey fits your trip.
 A beach week in Wildwood feels very different from a boutique Cape May getaway, a Princeton weekend, a Hudson waterfront stay, or a nature-focused trip through the Pine Barrens and northern ridges.